 In order to qualify for a positive evaluation, the coalition agreement must satisfy the criteria represented by at least two of the three indicators.

-3: The decision to continue standards testing in future legislation is not expressly noticeable.
-However, a reform of electoral rights to abolish the exclusion from electoral rights of people supported by comprehensive care and of laws on legal guardianship in order to strengthen self-determination of those affected has been announced.
+3: The decision to continue standards testing is not expressly noticeable.
+However, a reform of electoral rights to abolish the exclusion from electoral rights of people supported by full guardianship and of laws on legal guardianship in order to strengthen self-determination of those affected has been announced.

-4: The decision to continue standards testing in future legislation is not expressly noticeable.
+5: The decision to continue standards testing is not expressly noticeable.
 However, the amendment of laws to satisfy the requirements of the CRPD has been announced in the laws on Landtag elections.